dinovski/histomx/README.md

 R must be installed on your machine.
 You can download it here:
 https://cran.r-project.org/bin/macosx/

-NOTE: These instructions are for Mac only (it should theoreticall work in windows bash)
+NOTE: These instructions are for Mac only (it should theoretically work in windows bash)

 1. Open the 'Terminal' application on your computer.